kongson-cheung/analytical-calendar/README.md

+* Appreciated if anyone can share me the Qlik license to continue of this work.

 # Analytical Calendar

 Analytical Calendar is an innovative design for time intelligence in Qlik dashboards.
 It fully integrates into the green-white-grey design and fits very well into the associative data model.